HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 is true, We just take all the loop variables, and update them using their updater expressions.
 Then, we set their initial values in the loop to their new, updated values.
-If the loop condition is false, then the loop will just step to it's return expression, with the current values of all the loop variables substituted in.
+If the loop condition is false, then the loop will just step to its return expression, with the current values of all the loop variables substituted in.
 And that's it, the loop is one step forward.